Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-# Media Ingest Workflows and Profiles # {#workflow_and_use_cases}
+# Media Ingest Workflows and Interfaces # {#workflow_and_use_cases}

-   Two workflows have been identified mapping to the two protocol interfaces defined.
+   Two workflows have been identified mapping to the two protocol interfaces.

    The first workflow uses a separate live encoder as [=Ingest source=] and packager as [=Receiving entity=].
 In this case, interface 1, [[!MPEGCMAF]] (CMAF) Ingest may be used.
 This interface uses [[!MPEGCMAF]] to ingest a live encoded stream to the packager.
 The [=Receiving entity=] in this case may do the packaging, encryption, or other active media processing.
-This interface is defined in a way that it will be possible to generate streaming presentation based on [[!MPEGDASH]] or HLS [[!RFC8216]] based on the ingested stream.
+   This interface is defined in a way that it will be possible to generate streaming presentation based on [[!MPEGDASH]] or HLS [[!RFC8216]] based on information in the ingested stream.

    The second workflow, constitutes ingest to a passive delivery system such as a cloud storage or a content delivery network.
 In this case the stream needs to be formatted as close as possible to the final stream for consumption by a client.
    This interface is defined in the second part, interface 2 [=DASH Ingest=] or [=HLS Ingest=].
-   It enables a push based version of these commonly used streaming protocols.
+   It enables a HTTP POST based version of these commonly used streaming protocols.
    In this case, besides the media objects, also manifest objects are ingested to the [=Receiving entity=].